How to Price Art Right Is a Universal Challenge for Visual Artists

 Getting Top Dollar vs. Being in the Sweet Spot.

-I realize there is a dichotomy between being in the sweet spot, as mentioned above, and getting top dollar, as discussed here.
+As discussed here, I realize there is a dichotomy between being in the sweet spot, as mentioned above, and getting top dollar.
 For the sake of this post, let’s consider “top dollar” to mean you are hitting at the high end of the “sweet spot.”
-Hitting the upper end of the sweet spot usually happens when you are an established artist with a track record of consistent sales.
+Hitting the sweet spot’s upper end usually happens when you are an established artist with a track record of consistent sales.
 It’s something you will want to strive for if you are not there yet.

 Use the Masterpiece Theory to Take Your Prices Higher Fast!